 Cloudflare will admit that Rocket Loader can affect Adsense Adverts and they are working on a replacement product that should be out in a year or so.

-I was disappointed!
-I just did not want to remove Rocket Loader as it worked so well, but thankfully there is a work around to help.
+I just did not want to remove Rocket Loader as it worked so well, but apparently there might be a work around to help.

 You can add this code: data-cfasync=”false” at the start and end of the Google Adsense codes of you adverts, which stops Rocket Loader from affecting them.